Asqit/Ryzentosh/README.md

 Download mac os you want using `macrecovery` tool located at [opencore](https://github.com/acidanthera/OpenCorePkg/releases) package.
 Meanwhile you can start working on your USB. create folder named: `com.apple.recovery.boot`.
 You can also copy the `EFI` folder from `install` folder onto your USB.

-After your mac os was downloaded, go check results folder, you grab all files called something like: base_system and place the into the `com.apple.recovery.boot` folder you created earlier.
+Once you finish downloading the macOS, check results folder, you grab all files called something like: "base_system" and place the into the `com.apple.recovery.boot` folder you created earlier.

 Great work!
 Now reboot your machine and boot into your USB (`F8` or `F11` are boot keys that some system uses).
 You should see black screen with white text.
 Select option with .dmg as file extension. (could be named after your USB).